semvgelooven/GcalOpenStatus/README.md

 ### Plugin configuration

 The plugin has two variables that need to be set in order to get the plugin to work properly.
+These variables are:<br />
-These variables are: apiKey  = 'paste your public API key that you created in Google Developer console';
+apiKey  = 'paste your public API key that you created in Google Developer console';<br />
-account = 'paste your agenda-id';
+account = 'paste your agenda-id';<br />

 ### Example